 Students who would like to experience the rigors of doing historical research using primary source materials on a topic of their own choosing can pursue a year-long independent project under the guidance of a department faculty member.
 This page should provide all the information you need, but for further information please contact Professor Leah DeVun, History Department Undergraduate Vice Chair.

-Application: In order to take part in this program, students must submit an application by the first Friday of December to Anuja Rivera in the History Department office.
+Application: In order to take part in this program, students must submit an application by Friday, November 22, 2019 to the History Department undergraduate office.
 Acceptance is subject to the approval of the Undergraduate Vice Chair.
 Please note that the application is only being accepted via email at this time.